Records bureau

 All Photos must have approval through the Public Access process.

 Law Enforcement case reports or partial case reports may be able to be released with the approval of the City Attorney for Public Access.
 Not all Public Access request are granted, depending on the nature of the incident.
 The Public Access form must be completed, and it must clearly state the specific time frame that you are inquiring about.
 The form can be found here.
 The form must be brought to the South Bend Police Department so that we can include the case with the form and present it to the city Attorney.
 Further information in reference to the Public Access Laws of Indiana can be found here.
-Additonal Information can be found on the City of South Bend website.
+Additional Information can be found on the City of South Bend website.

 The Summary Report has minimal information concerning a case that is also part of the public log.